Aref-Akminasi/aws-developer-associate/ELB.md

 - Network Load Balancer (Layer 4)
 - Allow to forward TCP & UDP traffic to your instances
-- High performance handles milions of requests per seconds
+- High performance handles millions of requests per seconds
 - Less latency ~ 100 ms (vs 400 ms for ALB)
 - Provides a static DNS hostname
 - NLB has **one static IP per AZ** and supports assigning Elastic IP (helpful for whitelisting specific IP)